spacetelescope/imexam/docs/imexam/description.rst

     >%matplotlib
     >import imexam

 Matplotlib magic should also be used inside the Jupyter notebook or proper interaction with the plots.
 Before importing ``imexam`` into the notebook, specify the ``notebook`` backend if you wish to save your plots into the notebook itself.
-Otherwise you can use the standard magic.
+Otherwise you can use the standard ipython magics.

 ``imexam`` is a class based library.
 The user creates an object which is tied to a specific image viewing window, such as a DS9 window.
 In order to interact with multiple  windows the user must create multiple objects.
 Each object stores all the relevent information about the window and data with which it is associated.